tdusenbury/Note-Taker-Using-Express.js/README.md

 This project is a Note Taker that uses Express.js on the back end to save and retrieve note data from a JSON file.

-While I cannot take credit for the front end, it is the Express.js that gives this application its power.
+While I cannot take credit for the front end, it is the Express.js that I created that gives this application its power.

 When a user opens the Note Taker, they are presented with a landing page with an entry link.